-Because self-care is just as important as the food we eat and the supplements we take, we’re talking about DIY self-care for 3 things women spend a lot of time on, and when these 3 three things look good, let’s face it, we feel better about ourselves.
+Because self-care is just as important as the food we eat and the supplements we take, we’re talking about DIY self-care for three things women spend a lot of time on.
+When these three three things look good, let’s face it, we feel better about ourselves.

 Today we focus on getting beautiful, luscious locks with what’s in your fridge and cupboard at home.

 Washing hair a few times a week is plenty, so you don’t strip the natural moisture in your hair.
 The more you wash it, the oilier it will become.
 Get a good organic dry shampoo if you tend to get oily up toward the roots and soon your hair will stop overproducing oil.

 I need to take my own advice here because I have curly hair and straighten it often in the fall and winter using a blow dryer followed by a flat iron which is a double heat whammy.
 Try to let your hair air dry whenever possible.

 3: Use moisturizing hair masks once a week

 3 DIY Hair Masks that Bring Back Moisture and Shine